andrew-sid/odin-calculator/README.md

 # Calculator

-This calculator was made while taking The Odin Project course.
+This calculator was made while taking foundation part of "The Odin Project" course.
 The goal of the project was to practice basic HTML, CSS and JS skills.
-The work may have bugs, as I'm just learning :)
+The work may have bugs, as I'm just learning 😅

 [Link preview](https://andrew-sid.github.io/odin-calculator/)